 If you are a third-country national, the right of ownership of a property in Croatia can be acquired on the basis of reciprocity.
 The principle of reciprocity is called “uzajamnost za stjecanje prava vlasništva na nekretninama u Republici Hrvatskoj”.

-Croatia has mutual agreements with non-EEA member states that define the right of ownership of property.
+Croatia has mutual agreements with non-EU/EEA member states that define the right of ownership of property.
 These agreements vary by country.
 Generally speaking, these agreements mean “Our citizens can buy property in your country, your citizens can buy property in our country.”

 Each of these agreements defines conditions for their citizens to own property in each country.
 Some conditions require having a permanent stay in Croatia, some define the size of the property, and some require that you live in the purchased property.